 An external BST diode can enhance the efficiency of the regulator when the duty cycle is high.
 A power supply between 2.5V and 5V can be used to power the external bootstrap diode.
-VCC or $V{OUT}$ is recommended to be the power supply in the circuit (see Figure 7).
+VCC or V{OUT} is recommended to be the power supply in the circuit (see Figure 7).

-Figure 7: Optional External Bootstrap Diode to Enhance Efficiency
+Figure 7: External Bootstrap Diode and Resistor

-The recommended external BST diode is IN4148, and the recommended BST capacitor value is 0.1 $\mu$ F to 1 $\mu$ F.
+The recommended external BST diode is IN4148, and the recommended BST capacitor value is 0.1 μ F to 1 μ F.

-A resistor in series with the BST capacitor ( $R{BST}$ ) can reduce the SW rising rate and voltage spikes.
-This helps enhance EMI performance and reduce the voltage stress at a high VIN.
+A resistor in series with the BST capacitor (R{BST}) can reduce the SW rising rate and voltage spikes.
+This helps enhance EMI performance and reduce voltage stress at a high VIN.
 A higher resistance is better for SW spike reduction but compromises efficiency.
-To make a tradeoff between EMI and efficiency, a $\leq 20\Omega$ $R{BST}$ is recommended.
+To make a tradeoff between EMI and efficiency, a $\leq 20\Omega$ R{BST} is recommended.

-PCB Layout Guidelines(6)
+PCB Layout Guidelines (6)

-Efficient PCB layout, is critical for stable operation, especially for the input capacitor placement.
+Efficient PCB layout is critical for stable operation, especially for the input capacitor placement.
 A four-layer layout is strongly recommended to achieve better thermal performance.
 For best results, refer to Figure 8 and follow the guidelines below.

-1. Place the symmetric input capacitors as close to VIN and GND as possible.
-2. Use a large ground plane to connect to PGND directly.
-3. Add vias near PGND if the bottom layer is a ground plane.
-4. Ensure that the high-current paths at GND and VIN have short, direct, and wide traces.
-5. Place the ceramic input capacitors, especially the small package size (0603) input bypass capacitor, as close to VIN and PGND as possible to minimize high-frequency noise.
-6. Keep the connection of the input capacitor and VIN as short and wide as possible.
-7. Place the VCC capacitor as close to VCC and GND as possible.
-8. Route SW and BST away from sensitive analog areas such as FB.
-9. Place the feedback resistors close to the chip to ensure that the trace connecting to FB is as short as possible.
-10. Use multiple vias to connect the power planes to the internal layers.
+1. Use a large ground plane to connect directly to PGND.
+2. Add vias near PGND if the bottom layer is a ground plane.
+3. Ensure that the high-current paths at GND and VIN have short, direct, and wide traces.
+4. Place the ceramic input capacitors, especially the small package size (0603) input bypass capacitor, as close to VIN and PGND as possible to minimize high-frequency noise.
+5. Keep the connection of the input capacitor and VIN as short and wide as possible.
+6. Place the VCC capacitor as close to VCC and GND as possible.
+7. Route SW and BST away from sensitive analog areas such as FB.
+8. Place the feedback resistors close to the chip to ensure that the trace connecting to FB is as short as possible.
+9. Use multiple vias to connect the power planes to the internal layers.